 This is the world’s largest instrument that is dedicated to studying theholds a 110′ tall tower and 200′ long diagonal shaft.
 It was completed in 1962.
 The main instrument behind the Telescope is a heliostat.
 That heliostat tracks the sun through the sky and focuses its light down the diagonal shaft.
 Not only is it the world’s largest telescope it is sensitive enough to observe bright stars at night.

 Visit by driving 56 miles southwest of Tucson on SR 86.
 It is located on the Tohono O’Odham Reservation (90 minutes from Tucson).

 This is a must stop on Route 66… our kids though this place was pretty comical.
-Our oldest refused to eat at first, but came around with time.
+My oldest refused to eat at first, but came around with time.
 The cafe is famous for its char-broiled burgers, buffalo burgers and steaks, and unique food.
-Definitely an interesting place, and a place you need to stop at if you are on the way back from the Grand Canyon.
+Definitely an interesting place.

 This cave is located in the Coconino National Forest in Flagstaff – it’s MASSIVE.
 You can walk inside and have dozens of feet overhead.
 The cave is close to the surface above ground, too – the cave is open year round but the dirt roads might be difficult in winter months or when the weather is rainy/wet.

 The cave is 0.75 mile – the longest in Arizona.
 Discovered in 1915, it was formed 650,000 and 700,000 years ago when lava erupted from a volcanic vent in (nearby) Hart Prairie.
 While people can tour, dogs are not recommended in the cave.